puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/kubernetes-api/config-and-storage-resources/volume.md

   ephemeral represents a volume that is handled by a cluster storage driver.
 The volume's lifecycle is tied to the pod that defines it - it will be created before the pod starts, and deleted when the pod is removed.

-  Use this if: a) the volume is only needed while the pod runs, b) features of normal volumes like restoring from snapshot or capacity
+  Use this if: a) the volume is only needed while the pod runs, b) features of standard volumes like restoring from snapshot or capacity
      tracking are needed,
   c) the storage driver is specified through a storage class, and d) the storage driver supports dynamic volume provisioning through
      a PersistentVolumeClaim (see EphemeralVolumeSource for more